 And certify to non-retreating wisdom.

-And will then bestow upon one a prediction
+And will then bestow upon them a prediction

 For the realization of the most proper enlightenment.